joxtheman/Bros-League-Firebase-React/README.md

 It is a React project currently in development mode.
-Challenge your friends by making new leagues from existing soccer tournaments.
+It will be about challenging your friends by making new leagues from existing soccer tournaments and predict the results.
 App is using Firebase for storing data.